ManuelWeiss/Sudoko/README.md

 # Sudoko

-a very simple Sudoku solver
+A very simple (brute-force) Sudoku solver and a slightly smarter one